Makio64/Template/README.md

 ```

 Select the lib you want for the project by editing : bower.json

-Then just type this commands:
+Then type this commands to setup the project:
 ```shell
 npm install && bower install
 ```

-Run the project on localhost:
+When everything is install, run the project with this command:
 ```shell
 grunt
 ```